A Korean-Canadian opera singer rediscovers her voice in small-town Saskatchewan

 'If my mind is sad, I can't sing'

-A little over a year ago, Jenny and her husband Eddie were living in Vancouver,when Eddie decided he wanted to go into business on his own.
+In 2017, Jenny and her husband Eddie were living in Vancouver when Eddie decided he wanted to go into business on his own.
 A friend told him that Eastend's only grocery store was for sale.
-He snapped it up, and the couple moved to the small Saskatchewan town.
+He snatched it up, and the couple moved to the small Saskatchewan town.

 Jenny didn't bother to bring her musical scores.
 She assumed her singing career was over.